 - Configurable parameters include:

-- PID period and PID constants (feedback tuning parameters)
+- PID period and PID coefficients (feedback tuning parameters)

 - Maximum current